rdwatters/wattersio/content/singles/resume.md

 * Develop content calendars, new editorial processes, and new enterprise-wide taxonomies and metadata
 * Manage new GSA upgrade
-* Create content models and CMS strategy for upcoming re-platforming project
+* Create content models and CMS strategy for upcoming re-platforming project from Oracle to Craft CMS.
 * Ghostwriting and developmental editing for subset of highly engaged members
 * Educational presentations to CAP Leadership on web writing best practices, SEO fundamentals, and analytics
 * Lead professional development workshops for the Digital Strategy and Marketing teams on CMS best practices, front-end development, and SEO

 #### Accomplishments

-* Defined the first editorial mission for CAP member content
+* Defined the first editorial mission for CAP member content, as well as the first comprehensive content strategy document for cap.org
-* Designed new editorial process and content strategy for CAP's flagship website
+* Designed new editorial process and peer review for member-generated content
-* Sole developer, writer, designer, and editor for the organization's first web-based writer's guide and Digital Strategy Blog
+* Sole developer, writer, designer, and editor for the organization's first web-based writer's guide and Digital Strategy Blog; currently living at <http://digital.cap.org> (internal network only)

 <h3 class="experience-title">Senior Medical Editor <span class="work-experience-time">Jun 2015 &ndash; Dec 2015</span></h3>